If you have been on a supplement long enough, you’ve probably experienced your fair share of rate increases, and have the same question.

 You will have to notify your current insurance carrier that you would like to cancel your existing coverage for the day that your new coverage will begin.

-Margaret has had Supplement Plan F for the last 5 years.
+Margaret has had a Supplement Plan F for the last 5 years.

-She’s experienced a lot of rate increases and cannot afford her supplement anymore.
+She’s experienced quite a few rate increases and cannot afford her supplement anymore.

 Margaret calls her agent, and he tells her that she could save money by moving companies.

 Moving to a different Plan F saves her $45 a month.

 Or $90 a month by switching to Plan G.

 You can read the difference between Plan F and Plan G here.